FNNDSC/pl-publish-test/README.md

 ## Examples

-`commandname` requires two positional arguments: a directory containing input data, and a directory where to create output data.
+`commandname` requires two positional arguments: a directory containing input data, and a directory for where to create output data.
 First, create the input directory and move input data into it.

 ```shell